 WHO’S WHO IN LSAY?

-LSAY is managed and funded by the Australian Government Department of Education and Training, with support from state and territory governments.
+LSAY is managed and funded by the Australian Government Department of Education, with support from state and territory governments.

 The National Centre for Vocational Education Research (NCVER) provides analytical, reporting and publishing services for LSAY.
 Between 1995 and 2007, these services were provided by the Australian Council for Educational Research (ACER).